jdaw1/placemat/Documentation/not_glasses.md

 * `/Alternating` = ![Alternating](images/TastingNotesStarsNameColsRowsArrangement_Alternating.png)

-Sometimes, too small a table is going to be a squeeze.
+<a name="TastingNotes_NumVerticalSections"></a>Sometimes, too small a table is going to be a squeeze.
-When so, it is helpful to be able to fold the TN sheets, so they take less space, and can be rested on a smaller morsel of table.
+When so, it is helpful to be able to fold the TN sheets, so they use less physical space, and can be rested on a smaller morsel of table.
-`TastingNotes_NumVerticalSections` defaults to `1`, and for a tight table could be set to `2`.
+`TastingNotes_NumVerticalSections` defaults to `1`, and for a tight table could be set to `2`, allowing a TN page to be folded vertically, and perhaps after horizontally, for easier manipulation.
-Doing so suppresses the column headings, suppresses the column-separating lines, and suppresses the effect of `TastingNotesCirclesBehind`.
+`TastingNotes_NumVerticalSections`&nbsp;&ge;&nbsp;`2` suppresses the column headings, suppresses the column-separating lines, and suppresses the effect of `TastingNotesCirclesBehind`.

 ### Superfluous